jankotek/mapdb/README.md

 MapDB provides concurrent Maps, Sets and Queues backed by disk storage or off-heap-memory.
 It is a fast and easy to use embedded Java database engine.
-This project is more than 12 years old (you may know it under old name JDBM).
+This project is more than 12 years old, you may know it under name JDBM.
 MapDB is free as speech and free as beer under
 [Apache License 2.0](https://github.com/jankotek/MapDB/blob/master/doc/license.txt).

 Features
 ========
 * **Concurrent** - MapDB has record level locking and state-of-art concurrent engine.
 Its performance scales nearly linearly with number of cores.
-Even single threaded app can take advantage of asynchronous writes on background thread.
+Data can be written by multiple parallel threads.

 * **Fast** - MapDB has outstanding performance rivaled only by native DBs.
-It is result of more than decade of optimalizations and rewrites.
+It is result of more than a decade of optimizations and rewrites.

 * **ACID** - MapDB optionally supports ACID transactions with full MVCC isolation.
 MapDB uses write-ahead-log or append-only store for great write durability.

-* **Flexible** - MapDB can be used anywhere from in-memory cache to multi-terabyte database.
+* **Flexible** - MapDB can be used everywhere from in-memory cache to multi-terabyte database.
 It also has number of options to trade durability for write performance.
-It is very easy to configure MapDB to exactly fit your needs.
+This makes it very easy to configure MapDB to exactly fit your needs.

 * **Hackable** - MapDB is component based, most features (instance cache, async writes, compression) are just class wrappers.
 It is very easy to introduce new functionality or component into MapDB.

 * **SQL Like** - MapDB was developed as faster alternative to SQL engine.
-It has number of features which makes transition from rational database easier: secondary indexes/collections, autoincremental sequential ID, joints, triggers composite keys...
+It has number of features which makes transition from relational database easier: secondary indexes/collections, autoincremental sequential ID, joints, triggers, composite keys...

 * **Low disk-space usage** - MapDB has number of features (serialization, delta key packing...) to minimize disk used by its store.
 It also has very fast compression and custom serializers.
 We take disk-usage seriously and do not waste single byte.

-* **Familiar** - In some way MapDB is just an alternative memory management model to Java Heap.
-If you are know Java concurrent  programming, you will find MapDB familiar.
-There is compare-and-swap (at store level), atomic variables, concurrent collections...
-In fact we discourage using transactions and recommend traditional concurrent programming instead.

 Intro
 ======